siddharthzs654/C-project/README.md

 # OperatingSystem
-Solution of Producer and Consumer Problem through cars and bridge example
+Solution of Consumer and Producer Problem Through DeadLock Prevention